-- 2.300 The evaluator shall be sensitive to any cultural, ethnic, developmental, sexual orientation, gender, medical and/or educational issues, or disabilities that become known during the evaluation. - 2.400 To ensure the most accurate prediction of risk for clients, the following evaluation modalities are all required in performing a sex offense-specific evaluation47: - Use of instruments that have specific relevance to evaluating clients - Use of instruments with demonstrated reliability and validity - Examination and integration of criminal justice data and other collateral information including: - The details of the current offense - O Documents that describe victim trauma, when available - O Scope of client's sexual behavior other than the current offense that may be of concern - Structured clinical and sexual history interview
+- 2.160 The evaluator shall be sensitive to any cultural, ethnic, developmental, sexual orientation, gender, medical and/or educational issues, or disabilities that become known during the evaluation. - 2.170 To ensure the most accurate prediction of risk for clients, the following evaluation modalities are all required in performing a sex offense-specific evaluation:53 - A. Use of instruments that have specific relevance to evaluating clients - B. Use of instruments with demonstrated reliability and validity - C. Examination and integration of criminal justice data and other collateral information including: - 1.
+The details of the current offense - 2.
+Documents that describe victim trauma, when available - 3.
+Scope of client's sexual behavior other than the current offense that may be of concern

-47 McGrath, R.J.
+53 McGrath, R.J.
 (2016).
 Clinical strategies for evaluating sexual offenders.
 In Phenix, A. Hoberman, H.M.
 Sexual Offending (pp. 265-278).
 New York: Springer.

-- Psychological testing and offense-specific standardized assessments/instruments - Testing of deviant arousal or interest (i.e., Plethysmograph, or Viewing Time [VT] instruments). - Use of at least one validated risk assessment instrument, when available, that was normed on a population most similar to the client being evaluated.
+- D. Structured clinical and sexual history interview - E. Psychological testing and offense-specific standardized assessments/instruments - F. Testing of deviant arousal or interest (i.e. Plethysmograph or Viewing Time [VT] instruments). - G. Use of at least one validated risk assessment instrument, when available, that was normed on a population most similar to the client being evaluated.